Doctrine of the Mean

 The Doctrine of the Mean or Zhongyong is one of the Four Books of classical Chinese philosophy and a central doctrine of Confucianism.
-The text is attributed to Zisi (Kong Ji), the only grandson of Confucius (Kong Zi).
+The text is attributed to Zisi, the only grandson of Confucius.
 It was originally a chapter in the Classic of Rites.

 The phrase "doctrine of the mean" occurs in Book VI, verse 29 of the Analects of Confucius, which states: